03 Oct How to create a KILLER purpose for your Food blog

 Note: it’s not just about who your business is targeting as customers.

-Of course, this needs to be considered but the most important part of your blog purpose is that it gets shared by experts or influencers in your field and linked to by other website owners.
+Of course, this needs to be considered but the most important part of your blog purpose is that it gets shared by experts or bloggers in your field and therefore linked to by other website owners.

 So have a real think about who will want to read your content but more importantly who will want to share, link to or promote your blog.